Oxford-Data-Processes/excel-2-python/docs/objects.md

 ### ast_generator

 - Type: ASTGenerator
-- Description: Returns an object with a get_ast() method that returns the ast of the nth index
+- Description: An object with a get_ast() method that returns the ast of the nth index

+### ast_generator_python

+- Type: ASTGeneratorPython
+- Description: An object with a get_ast_python() method but where the ast output has PythonFunction objects instead of FunctionNode objects.

+### ast_generator_collection

+- Type: dict[UUID, ASTGeneratorPython]
+- Description: Dictionary where keys are series_id values and the values are ASTGeneratorPython objects

+### series_dependencies

+- Type: dict[UUID, list[UUID]]
+- Description: Dictionary where keys are series_ids and the values are the series_ids which are dependencies for each series

+###